hidny/CuboidSimplePhaseNetSearch/README.md

 There's 2 states for the rest because either the left 2 connected square 'islands' are 'grounded' to the bottom cell without the need of the above layer's help,

 or the right 2 are 'grounded' to the bottom cell without the need of the above layer's help.
+(See: 'Explanation of 'Grounded cells'', for an idea of what is meant by 'grounded')